Predicting Phenotypes from Brain Connection Structure: Simulation studies

 \subsection{Prediction accuracy}

 We assessed the prediction accuracy of our methods using $n=114$ artificially generated continuous responses.
-However, unlike the previous simulation study, we used the actual $p=1,374$ covariates from the MRN-114 dataset instead of generating them.
-The following procedure was followed to generate and analyze 25 sets of subject-specific responses:
+However, unlike the previous simulation studies, we used the actual $p=1,374$ covariates from the MRN-114 dataset.
+The following procedure was used to generate and analyze 25 sets of subject-specific responses:

 \begin{enumerate}